suhl79/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5/README.md

   if there are no variants that full fill the criteria (but parent objects would).
 - [Ecommerce] FilterTypes now have `RequestStack` as constructor param.
 If you have custom filter types and no autowire you might need to adapt your service definition.
+- Introduction of custom report permissions.
+It is possible now to define which users should be able to see a report

 ## Version 5.6.4